AllenInstitute/ophys_etl_pipelines/src/ophys_etl/modules/segmentation/modules/README.rst

 - group_creation_time: (str) a timestamp for when this group was created.
 - merger_ids: N x 2 array of (int) ROI IDs where each row is (dst, src) where src was merged into dst. the src_ID disappears from the rois and dst_ID is retained.
+- rois: (str) utf-8 encoded serialized list of ExtractROI entries

 group: "filter"
 ***************
 post-process filters like size and ...

 - group_creation_time: (str) a timestamp for when this group was created.
-- rois: (TBD) how to implement list of ROIs in hdf5
+- rois: (str) utf-8 encoded serialized list of ExtractROI entries